What is the legal definition of domestic violence in Kentucky?

 This section defines domestic violence for the purposes of getting a protective order.
 Kentucky law defines “domestic violence and abuse” as the occurrence of one or more of the following acts between “family members” or “members of an unmarried couple:”

-- putting someone in fear of immediate physical injury, serious physical injury, sexual abuse, strangulation, or assault.1
+- putting you in fear of immediate physical injury, serious physical injury, sexual abuse, strangulation, or assault;

 What types of protective orders are there?
 How long do they last?

 There are two types of orders, emergency protective orders and domestic violence orders.

 An emergency protective order (EPO) can be issued without prior notice to the abuser (ex parte) if the judge believes there is an immediate and present danger of domestic violence and abuse.1 Generally an EPO lasts for 14 days until your hearing for a domestic violence order.2 If law enforcement is unable to serve the abuser prior to the hearing, the judge can postpone the court date and extend your EPO for another 14 days.
 The EPO can be extended multiple times over a six-month period while law enforcement attempts service.
 However, at the end of the six-month period, if the respondent cannot be located to be served, the emergency protective order will be dismissed “without prejudice,” which means you could re-file.3